 Upon written request by the student, a copy of the student's academic record shall be forwarded to the student, or his or her designated addressee, promptly by U.S. mail or other responsible forwarding agency.
 A student or former student shall be entitled to two free copies of the transcript of his or her record.
 Additional copies shall be made available to the student, or to an addressee designated by the student, at a cost of \$3 per copy.
 Students may request special processing to expedite their request for an additional fee of \$10.
 This option is subject to the college's ability to provide this service.
 Requests for transcripts or verifications may be submitted to the Office of Admissions.
 Transcripts from another institution are not available for copying (Board Rule 8401.10).

-The student's transcript may be withheld if:

-- 1. Any library books or other college property are charged to the student or are unreturned, or - There are any unpaid fees or charges due to the college.
-The transcript may be withheld until these obligations of the student to the college are discharged.
+The student's transcript may be withheld if any library books or other college property are charged to the student or are unreturned.

 Submitting Academic Transcripts